World Science Festival: Board of directors

-The founding benefactors were the Simons Foundation, the Alfred P. Sloan Foundation, and the John Templeton Foundation.

 Inaugural festival

-The inaugural festival took place May 28 - June 1, 2008, at 22 venues in New York City.
-The festival, described by The New York Times as a "new cultural institution," included 46 events, a street festival, and, on the first day, the day-long World Science Summit at Columbia University.
-Among the more than 150 participants, speakers and artists were 11 Nobel Prize laureates.
-Venues included the American Museum of Natural History, Abyssinian Baptist Church, and New York University's Skirball Center for the Performing Arts at Gould Plaza.
-The total audience was more than 120,000.
+The inaugural festival took place May 28 – June 1, 2008, at 22 venues in New York City.
+It included 46 events, a street festival, and the day-long World Science Summit at Columbia University.
+Participants included 150 speakers, scientists, and artists, among whom were 11 Nobel Prize laureates.
+Venues included the American Museum of Natural History, Abyssinian Baptist Church, and New York University's Skirball Center for the Performing Arts.
+The recorded attendance was over 120,000.